-The groups in the churches at the WCP are (whenever practically possible) inclusive, and children with special needs are welcomed.
-Wherever possible all children (including those with special needs) will be given the opportunity to participate in the same activities, having an equal part in the groups.
-Group leaders have the responsibility to ensure activities are inclusive and encourage anti-discriminatory practice, through adapting the setting, activities and opportunities to suit those in their care.
-To encourage anti-discriminatory attitudes, differences need to be recognised and accommodated.
+The groups in the churches at the WCP are inclusive, and everyone with special needs are welcomed.
+Wherever possible all people will be given the opportunity to participate in the same activities, having an equal part in the groups.
+Group leaders have the responsibility to ensure activities are inclusive and encourage anti discriminatory practice, through adapting the setting, activities and opportunities to suit those in their care.
+To encourage anti discriminatory attitudes, differences need to be recognised and accommodated.